marcoverl/CVUserGuide/source/Overview.rst

 Who can use CloudVeneto ?
 -------------------------
-The CloudVeneto infrastructure is available to the users and collaborators of the following Unipd departments:
+The CloudVeneto infrastructure is available to the users and collaborators of the following Departments of the University of Padova:

 * Dipartimento di Biologia
 * Dipartimento di Fisica e Astronomia